mamedev/docs/source/os-specific/sdlconfig.rst

 Per-window options
 ------------------

-NOTE:  Multiple Screens are limited to 1 until SDL 2.0 is released. [todo: where do we stand right now?]
+NOTE:  **Multiple Screens may fail to work correctly on some Macintosh machines as of right now.**

 | **-screen** *<display>*
 | **-screen0** *<display>*